avl/savefile/README.md

 See the docs for more information, including schema-versioning: https://docs.rs/savefile/latest/savefile/ .

 # Changelog

+## 0.17.10

+Support for serializing the std::io::Error type.
+Note, non-stabilized Error-kinds are not supported.

 ## 0.17.9

 Replace the un-maintained proc-macro-error with proc-macro-error2.